jizecn/jizecn.github.io/_pages/research.md

 My group's research interests can be loosely divided into the following areas:

+  - Deep Reinforcement Learning for robot navigation and manipulation
+  - State Estimation, e.g. Visual SLAM and Visual Odometry
   - Sensor-guided autonomous robot navigation and manipulation
-  - Reinforcement Learning for robot control and planning
-  - Multi-modal robot sensing, such as robot vision, tactile sensing, lidar, etc.
+  - Multi-modal robot sensing, such as robot vision, tactile sensing, etc.
-  - 3D Vision, including 3D reconstruction and Visual SLAM
   - Computer Vision and Data-driven learning-based methods for smart manufacturing, including in-situ monitoring, surface 3D metrology, robotic assembly and so on

 ## Sensor-guided Autonomous Navigation and SLAM